-- 1. Create a clientRequestor to send messages to the management address and receive replies
+- 1. Create a ClientRequestor to send messages to the management address and receive replies

 - 2. Create a ClientMessage

 - 3. Use the helper class

-'''

-org.apache.activemq.artemis.api.core.management.ManagementHelper to fill the message with the management properties
+org.apache.activemq.artemis.api.core.management.ManagementHelper to fill the message with the management properties org.apache.activemq.artemis.api.core.management.ManagementHelper to retrieve the operation result from the management reply.

-'''